 Dr Sally Hetherington, a Redditch GP who is part of the Healthcare Navigation project team said: “Across Redditch and Bromsgrove we are working hard to make sure that when people need to see a GP, they have access to one quickly and in a way that suits them, be that in person or over the phone.
 We know that sometimes patients find navigating health services difficult and in some cases the GP practice might not even be the right place for the query.
 For example

-- Infected wounds can be seen by the nurse
+- Infected wounds can be seen by the practice nurse

-- Urine infections can be dealt with by our clinical pharmacist
+- Urine infections can be dealt with by our practice nurse or HCA

 - Referral queries can be dealt with by the secretary